ni00-prog/tccm-homeworks/project1/README.md

 Structure of the directory
 ---------------------------
 The main directory "Project 1" is part of the repository tccm-homeworks.
 Inside, as you could see, there are two subfolders: data and src.
 In the first one , *data*, you will find 6 files with the names of different molecules that can be used to test the code, these files have the extension ".h5" which belongs to TREXIO library.
-The following subfolder *src* contains the source code.
-Of the project.
+The following subfolder *src* contains the source code of the project.